Compaq LTE: LTE Elite

 The LTE Elite series, released in March 1994, was Compaq's first product with slots for PC Cards (known contemporaneously as PCMCIA cards, after the association who founded the card standard).
 Unlike other vendor's implementation of PC Cards, the LTE Elite's was largely plug and play, allowing cards to be removed and new cards to be inserted without rebooting the machine.
 Compaq worked closely with Microsoft to develop the necessary support drivers for plug-and-play PC Cards in Windows 3.1 and the forthcoming Windows 95.
 VLSI Technology, whose largest customer at the time was Compaq, worked closely with the latter to design the PC Card controller ASIC.
 The LTE Elite also integrated the AC adapter into the main body of the laptop, eliminating the need for an external power brick.
 This was the first time this approach had been done in a notebook-sized computer.
 Another new feature of the LTE Elite was the ability of its processors to be upgraded and replaced, owing to its use of a socket rather than a soldered-on surface-mount package typical of laptops in the mid-1990s.
 The laptops' hard drives are also easily removable by the end user with the press of a button and can also be locked into the chassis with a security tab built into the drive's caddy.
 The LTE Elite retained the built-in trackball of the LTE Lite.

 The LTE Elite series was manufactured in large part in Compaq's facility in Singapore.
 Certain surface-mount PCBs were manufactured in Compaq's factory in Erskine, while final assembly of each LTE Elite was completed in Houston.
 The LTE Elite line was plagued with manufacturing issues and technical faults, leading to several recalls.
-These factors and more contributed to a proportional shrinkage in Compaq's laptop market share, despite the company's total market share slightly increasing from 1993.
+These factors and more contributed to a proportional shrinkage in Compaq's laptop market share, despite the company's total PC market share slightly increasing from 1993.
 In 1994, Toshiba overtook Compaq as the top manufacturer of laptops in the United States, helped along with their Satellite line of laptops.